-How to Start Your Own Tax Preparation Business
+How to a Start Tax Preparation Business of Your Own

 Many tax preparers find that their passion lies within helping others, going above and beyond to guarantee the most favorable tax outcome possible for families in their community.
 Sometimes, this drive leads them to pursue an independent tax business of their own, but the question of where to begin can be daunting.

 If you are an experienced tax preparation specialist interested in starting your own business, TaxAct Professional can help guide you through the process from start to finish.
 To begin, here is a checklist of the fundamental steps to establishing yourself as an independent tax preparation professional.
 More details on each below.

 - Register your tax practice with your state

 - Take measures to protect your data and your clients' information